threefoldtech/zos/docs/network_new/README.md

 While the mesh can work over IPv4 __and__ IPv6 at the same time, the peers can only be reached through one protocol at the same time.
 That is a peer is IPv4 __or__ IPv6, not both.
 Hence if a peer is reachable over IPv4, the client towards that peer needs to reach it over IPv4 too and thus needs an IPv4 address.
 We advise strongly to have all nodes properly set-up on a routable unfirewalled IPv6 network, so that these problems have no reason to exist.

-## future

-- **CNI**
-ZOS and it's Wireguard mesh per user is a quite novel way to do things, but there are many overlay networks that are built to solve other network requirements in very different ways, and these solutions could be intagrated in a later phase, through the use of `CNI`, a common way to request a network for a user, or for a specific workload.

-- **automated provisioning**
-As it is now, user networks must be completely provisioned by the user.
-That is: a user has to manage the subnets allocated to the network resources in the network themselves, give it an IP and also give an IP address to the containers hosting the workloads.

-- **fully routable IPv6 to your mesh**
-In a next phase, your private network can host a dual stacked network, incorporating a fully routable IPv6 network per network resource, where a user can choose the farmer that will provide transit.